-Provisions of and eligibility for employee Insurance is established by County Commissioners' Ordinance.
-The rules and guidelines of this Ordinance shall govern the employee Insurance program until another Ordinance is passed.

-Delaware County is self-insured and contributes a significant amount toward the cost of employee benefits, most notably in the area of medical benefits.
-Employee contributions for the benefits they select are made by payroll deduction each pay period, either on a pre-tax or after-tax basis, as allowed by IRS regulations.

-Coverage for eligible new employees shall be effective after sixty (60) days of full-time employment from the hire date.
+- 6.2.1 Provisions of and eligibility for employee Insurance is established by County Commissioners' Ordinance.
+The rules and guidelines of this Ordinance shall govern the employee Insurance program until another Ordinance is passed. - 6.2.2 Delaware County is self-insured and contributes a significant amount toward the cost of employee benefits, most notably in the area of medical benefits.
+Employee contributions for the benefits they select are made by payroll deduction each pay period, either on a pre-tax or after-tax basis, as allowed by IRS regulations. - 6.2.3 Coverage for eligible new employees shall be effective after sixty (60) days of full-time employment from the hire date.
 Health insurance premiums are deducted on the first pay period after eligibility.
 Delaware County at its option, may change, delete, suspend or discontinue parts or the policy in its entirety, at any time without prior notice.
 In the event of a policy change, employees will be notified.
-Any such action shall apply to existing as well as to future employees.

-Benefits may only be changed during an identified open enrollment period or due to a change in a qualifying event.
+Any such action shall apply to existing as well as to future employees. - 6.2.4 Benefits may only be changed during an identified open enrollment period or due to a change in a qualifying event.
 A qualifying event includes the following:

-- change in marital status

-- change in number of dependants

-- change of employment status (from full time to part time)

-- change in dependent eligibility due to plan requirements (e.g. loss of student status or age limit reached)

-- Addition or reduction to benefit package

-^{}Amended by version 2.2.

-- a change in coverage of spouse or dependent under another employer plan (e.g. spouse's company had not insurance coverage before but now offers a plan), - Loss of certain other health coverage (e.g. plans provided by governmental or educational institutions) - Entitlement to Medicaid or Medicare, or - any other circumstance that may be recognized by the Internal Revenue Service (IRS) under Section 125 plans.

-Group insurance benefits will continue while an employee is on a disability leave or Family and Medical Leave Act leave; however, when in a non-pay status, such employees shall be responsible for the timely payment of those insurance premiums that are normally deducted from the employee's gross pay.

-The County reserves the right to modify, change or terminate any of these benefits at any time.
+- change in marital status - · change in number of dependents - change of employment status (from full time to part time) - change in dependent eligibility due to plan requirements (e.g. new obligation to provide insurance by court order or court approved agreement, loss of student status or age limit reached) - Addition or reduction to benefit package - a change in coverage of spouse or dependent under another employer plan (e.g. spouse's company had not insurance coverage before but now offers a plan). - Loss of certain other health coverage (e.g. plans provided by governmental or educational institutions) - Request to be removed or revoke the election to participate in the county's health insurance by the employee - Entitlement to Medicaid or Medicare, or - any other circumstance that may be recognized by the Internal Revenue Service (IRS) under Section 125 plans. - 6.2.5 Group insurance benefits will continue while an employee is on a disability leave or Family and Medical Leave Act leave; however, when in a non-pay status, such employees shall be responsible for the timely payment of those insurance premiums that are normally deducted from the employee's gross pay. - 6.2.6 The County reserves the right to modify, change or terminate any of these benefits at any time.
 The terms and conditions specified in the Plan Document govern coverage.
 In addition, benefit costs, specific provisions, and selection of providers are subject to change.
 Detailed information regarding these benefits is available in Human Resources.

-Termination of Insurance
+6.2.7 Termination of Insurance